phac-nml/speciesabundance/README.md

 [![Nextflow](https://img.shields.io/badge/nextflow-%E2%89%A523.04.3-brightgreen.svg)](https://www.nextflow.io/)

-# Example Pipeline for IRIDA Next
+# SpeciesAbundance Pipeline

-This is an example pipeline to be used for integration with IRIDA Next.
+This is the in-development nf-core-based pipeline for SpeciesAbundance.
+This pipeline is adapted from the existing [SpeciesAbundance plugin] (https://github.com/Public-Health-Bioinformatics/irida-plugin-species-abundance) and [Nextflow pipeline] (https://github.com/BCCDC-PHL/taxon-abundance) developed by Dan Fornika.

-# Input
+# Input (in development)

 The input to the pipeline is a standard sample sheet (passed as `--input samplesheet.csv`) that looks like: